Who is the sweatiest conductor? Answer below! (Photo assembly from the New York Times)

 “And it is low impact and requires no skill, making it easy for people who are older, very overweight or chair bound.”

 Sweating maestros is a topic one can discourse on at length.
-I sweat a lot in concerts and some in rehearsals, which actually puts me in the moderate-to-light sweating end of the conductor/perspiration continuum.
-[Venue is important- I always feel totally dehydrated after an evening in Guildford's Electric Theatre, and I might has well have done the Sahara run as conduct the Wilmslow Symphony in Wilmslow Leisure Centre last month.
+I sweat between a bit and a lot in concerts and some in rehearsals, which actually puts me in the moderate-to-light sweating end of the conductor/perspiration continuum.
+[Venue is important- I always feel totally dehydrated after an evening in Guildford’s Electric Theatre, and I might has well have done the Sahara run as conduct the Wilmslow Symphony in Wilmslow Leisure Centre last month.
 My suit could have driven itself home after that concert].
-There are some conductors who begin to sweat from every pore the second they open a score, conductors who cannot rehearse without a towel(s), conductors who regularly splatter the front desks of the strings in every rehearsal.
+But if you think I’m bad… There are some conductors who begin to sweat from every pore the second they open a score, conductors who cannot rehearse without a towel(s), conductors who regularly splatter the front desks of the strings in every rehearsal.
 If your principals are bringing umbrellas to rehearsal, try less coffee beforehand.
 Most conductors wear black to rehearsal for two reasons- it makes the baton easier to see, and doesn’t change color when soaked with sweat.
 I would say that more than half of professional conductors change shirts at the break in rehearsals.